Pram (band): Return to album releases

 In 2018 Pram released a new album, Across the Meridian, on Domino Records (with Sam Owen now handling vocals).
 The album was launched at a Club Integrale Midlands concert at the Edge, on 20 July 2018, followed by concerts at The Lexington, London, on 22 July and the Soup Kitchen, Manchester, on 26 July (with Fliss Kitson of The Nightingales playing drums).

 During 2019 the band were working on further editing and arranging for the 2012 Klangbad Studio session recordings.

 Work as remixers

-Pram have remixed LFO and the Aphex Twin for the Warp Records 10th anniversary compilation.
-They have also remixed a song for the Indian singer Mohammed Rafi.
+Pram remixed LFO and Aphex Twin for Warp Records' 10th anniversary compilation.
+They also remixed a song by the Indian singer Mohammed Rafi.

 Outside band activities

 Rosie Cuckston recorded songs with Lætitia Sadier as Monade in the late 90s.
 She appeared on their "M Is The Thirteenth Letter/Monade" and "Split" singles.

 Matt Eaton produces his own music under the name 'Micronormous' and has released a number of tracks on compilation albums - in Autumn 2009 he was reporting as working on an album for Warm Circuit records (home of the Modified Toy Orchestra).
 Eaton also DJs with Mark Cancellara (ex-Plone) at Silver Dollar, a reggae club in Birmingham.

 Sam Owen and Max Simpson record and perform their own work as 'Moths of the Moon'.
 Their first mini-LP 'Another Place' was released in July 2021 on Ondes Positives Recordings.